-- 25. When acting as supervisor, the insolvency practitioner should have procedures in place to ensure that: - a) where a proposal is modified, creditors have been made aware of the final form of the accepted IVA; - b) the IVA is supervised in accordance with its terms; - c) the progress of the IVA is monitored; - d) any departures from the terms of the IVA are identified at an early stage and appropriate action is taken promptly by the supervisor; - e) any discretions conferred on the supervisor are exercised where necessary, on a timely basis, and that exercise is reported at the next available opportunity; - f) they obtain the debtor's written consent to any modifications to the original terms of the IVA proposal put forward by creditors; - g) any variation to the terms of the IVA has been appropriately approved before it is implemented; - h) enquiries by the debtor and creditors are dealt with promptly and documented; - i) full disclosure is made of the costs of the IVA, including any work carried out by third parties or associates of the insolvency practitioner or the firm, in reports; - if the costs of the IVA have increased beyond previously reported estimates, this increase should be explained and reported at the next available opportunity and at least within six months of the end of the IVA; - 26.
-The IVA should be closed promptly on completion or termination and any 'completion certificate' should be issued as soon as reasonably practicable and no later than six months after the final payment is made. - 27.
+- 46.25.
+When acting as supervisor, the insolvency practitioner should have procedures in place to ensure that: - a) where a proposal is modified, creditors have been made aware of the final form of the accepted IVA; - b) the IVA is supervised in accordance with its terms: - c) the progress of the IVA is monitored; - d) any departures from the terms of the IVA are identified at an early stage and appropriate action is then taken promptly by the supervisor; - e) any discretion(s) discretions conferred on the supervisor are exercised where necessary, on a timely basis, and that exercise is reported at the next available opportunity; - they obtain the debtor's written consent to any modifications to the original terms of the IVA proposal put forward by creditors; - f)g) any variation to the terms of the IVA has been appropriately approved before it is implemented; - a)h) enquiries by the debtor and creditors are dealt with promptly and documented;

+- h)i) full disclosure is made of the costs of the IVA and of any other sources of income, including any work carried out by third parties or associates of the insolvency practitioner or the practice, in relation to the case firm, in reports; - i) if the costs of the IVA have increased beyond previously reported estimates, this increase should be explained and reported at the next available opportunity; and and at least within six months of the end of the IVA; - i}}26.the The IVA is should be closed promptly on completion or termination and any 'completion certificate' should be issued as soon as reasonably practicable and no later than six months after the final payment is made. - 27.
 When the IVA concludes or fails, the supervisor should ensure that they act in accordance with the terms and conditions of the proposal, and the effect of completion or failure should be reported to the debtor and their creditors.

-Effective date: This SIP applies to all cases where the nominee is appointed on or after XXMMYY
+Effective date: This SIP applies to all cases where the nominee is appointed on or after 1 July 2014XXMMYY